azureskydiver/db4o/sandbox/drsVodExample/README.txt

 It should come up in a separate console stay up and print:
 'VOD EventProcessor for dRS is listening for events.'

+- The persistent classes for this example need to be enhanced.
+To do this, you can use the build.xml Ant script in this project.
+To set this up, create a machine.properties containing a single line where dir.versant points to the /lib folder of your VOD installation.
+For example: dir.versant.lib=C:/Versant/8/lib
+Once this machine.properties file is created, you can run the enhance target in the build.xml.

-Once you have done the above you can play with all the classes in the drs.vod.example package to store, replicate and print the content of a VOD and a db4o database.
+Once you have done all of the above you can play with all the classes in the drs.vod.example package to store, replicate and print the content of a VOD and a db4o database.

+A recommended sequence to run the Java programs:
+(1) Store2NewBooksToVod
+(2) PrintDatabaseContent
+(3) ReplicateAllBooksOrdersCustomersFromVodToDb4o
+(4) PrintDatabaseContent
+(5) StoreNewOrderInDb4o
+(6) PrintDatabaseContent
+(7) ReplicateAllChangesInBothDirections
+(8) PrintDatabaseContent
+...

 **************************************************************
                        * Important *